freemansoft/docker-scripts/elasticsearch/README.md

 ### In the kernel
 You can probably fix this in the kernel config in the WSL linux VM.
 I haven't done that

-### Globally change all WSL VMs to have the same configuration using %userprofile%/.wslconfig
+### Change all Linux WSL VMs to have the same configuration.
 A bute force fix is edit the wsl config files for all of WSL (.wslconfig).
 This configures all the VMs that wsl instances run.
 Alternatively, you can change the setting for just the WSL _Docker_ VM (wsl.conf file).
 1. Create a `.wslconfig` file in `%userprofile%` probably  `C:\Users\<UserName>\.wslconfig.`
 1. Put this code in the `.wslconfig` file and save the file